Coloquinte/Roulette/README.md

 It is an important step in many randomized algorithms.
 This datastructure provides efficient update and query (O(log n)).

 It is inspired by a [pointer-based implementation](https://github.com/hyPiRion/roulette-tree).
-Compared to it, it will have much lower memory usage (~3x), and should have better performance (not benchmarked).
+Compared to it, it will have much lower memory usage (~3x), and may have better performance (not benchmarked).

 It is still a work in progress, and will still be improved over time.
-Currently it only supports integer weights.

 ## Implementation